-The introduction rules yield the truth table definition for $v(\cdot)$:

-e.g., $v(A \land B)$ is the truth-functional conjunction of v(A) and v(B) (similarly for \lor).
+The introduction rules yield the truth-table definition for $v(\cdot)$: e.g., $v(A \wedge B)$ is the truth-functional conjunction of v(A) and v(B) (similarly for \vee).

-Of course, the logic of A-formulas is essentially trivial.
-When we build synthetic rules that must also be additive, we will arrange that their provability is independent of their context.
+Of course, the logic of \mathcal{A} -formulas is essentially trivial.
+When we build synthetic rules that must also be additive, their provability will be independent of their context.